pramaths/Aurva-backend-task/README.md

    ```bash
    git clone https://github.com/pramaths/Aurva-backend-task.git
    ```
+2. create env with same structure as .env.development

-4. Navigate to the directory and Run the system with Docker Compose:
+3. Navigate to the directory and Run the system with Docker Compose:
    ```bash
    docker-compose up
    ```